tselect-npm/access-control/README.md

 #### The default `MemoryStore`

-By default, Bluejay comes packaged with a `MemoryStore` which allows you to quickly get started by storing permissions in memory.
+By default, TSelect comes packaged with a `MemoryStore` which allows you to quickly get started by storing permissions in memory.

 - `createPermission()`: Create/store a new permission.
 Overrides any existing permission with the same ID.
 If no `id` property is set, one will be created
 - `deletePermission()`: Delete a single permission